m3data/becoming-earthians/_questions/adaptive-capacity.md

 ## The question

 Adaptive capacity is the ability to respond to changing conditions while maintaining essential function.
-At the level of organisms, this is called allostasis — stability through change.
-At the level of ecosystems, it is called resilience.
-At the level of societies, it remains poorly understood.
+In organisms, this is known as allostasis — stability through change.
+In ecosystems, it is framed as resilience.
+In societies, adaptive capacity is increasingly invoked, yet our ways of sensing, cultivating, and sustaining it — especially under prolonged stress — remain partial and uneven.

 The question is more specific: